 Continuing pastoral care

-Our minister is here afterwards to support, comfort and link together both grief and hope.
-The minister will arrange to visit you soon after the funeral if you live in the area.
-The minister and the church community continue to be concerned for you in the days, weeks and months or years following your bereavement.
-If your experience of bereavement has raised any questions of faith, or if you need ongoing support, please do not hesitate to contact the minister at any time.
+Our locum is here afterwards to support, comfort and link together both grief and hope, and will arrange to visit you soon after the funeral if you live in the area.
+We, in the church community continue to be concerned for you in the days, weeks and months or years following your bereavement.
+If your experience of bereavement has raised any questions of faith, or if you need ongoing support, please do not hesitate to contact either the Interim Moderator or the locum at any time.
 You will always be welcome to draw strength from worship at Lochwinnoch Parish Church.